 Top of Form

 Although there is a point when the bones stop absorbing calcium, it is still important to keep calcium intake at recommended levels.
 Adequate calcium and vitamin D throughout life, as part of a well-balanced diet, may reduce the risk of osteoporosis.

-Adults ages 31 to 70 should consume a total of 1,000 milligrams of calcium a day, while adults over the age of 70 should consume 1,200 milligrams a day.
-The recommended calcium consumption, combined with adequate vitamin D (to help the body absorb calcium) and weight-bearing exercise, can help ensure that the body has the necessary calcium it needs to maintain optimal bone health.
+Adults ages 31 to 70 should consume 1,000 milligrams of calcium a day.
+While adults over the age of 70 should consume 1,200 milligrams a day.
+The recommended calcium consumption, combined with adequate vitamin D (to help the body absorb calcium) and weight-bearing exercise, can help ensure that the body has the necessary calcium to maintain optimal bone health.

-One in two women and up to one in four men age 50 and older will break a bone due to osteoporosis at some point in their life.
-Diverse, nutrient-rich recipes high in both calcium and vitamin D can help keep your bones strong and help you avoid the food-rut that eating basic dairy and soy-based foods can often bring.
+One in two women and up to one in four men aged 50 and older will break a bone due to osteoporosis at some point in their lives.
+Diverse, nutrient-rich recipes high in calcium and vitamin D can help keep your bones strong and help you avoid the food-rut that eating basic dairy and soy-based foods can often bring.
 Many are high in beneficial fiber too!

 By establishing a routine of making sure you get enough calcium in your diet, you can better enter your senior years with your building blocks in place.
-Getting enough calcium will help you maintain the health of your bones so you can continue to live an active life as you age.
+Getting enough calcium will help you maintain your bones’ health so you can continue to live an active life as you age.

 Calcium & vitamin D supplements